 Celtic FC is one of the most followed club in UK.
-Many great legends have played for the club in the past.
+Many great players have played for the club in the past.
 However, the club has also made quite a few horror signings.
 These signings were not only bad for the club but also for the players.
 Let us have a look at some of the worst ever Celtic FC signings.

 Here are the top 10 worst ever Celtic FC signings –